That Championship Season (1982 film): Production

 Jason Miller's play opened off-Broadway in 1972.
 After critical acclaim and 144 performances, it moved to a Broadway theater for a run of 844 more performances before closing on April 21, 1974.

-Scenes from the film were shot in Scranton, Pennsylvania in the summer of 1982.
+Scenes from the film were shot in Taylor, Pennsylvania in the summer of 1982.
 Miller cited his upbringing and education in Scranton and said he was "only giving back to Scranton what it gave to me."
 Locations during the three weeks of Scranton shooting included Nay Aug Park and the then-vacant Erie-Lackawanna Railroad Station.

 The score by composer Bill Conti was supplemented by the West Scranton High School Band.
 A limited-release 1200 copy soundtrack cd was released on the La-La Land Records label in 2009.

 William Friedkin was originally going to direct the movie (he had worked with Jason Miller before on The Exorcist).
 Before he dropped out, Friedkin offered the part of Coach Delaney to William Holden.
 Holden was interested but died before he could accept the part.

 The stars and director were paid $250,000 each plus a percentage of the profits.
 The film did a great deal to help the reputation of the fledgling Cannon Films, who financed it.